 Apple emotional marketing:

 Apple is the epitome of an emotional brand.
-Apple has hooked its customers with heartfelt emotional marketing strategy.
+Apple has hooked its customers with a heartfelt emotional marketing strategy.

 Apple has taken it further than a mere emotional connection, it has neurologically connected with its consumers, neurologists explain this connection as something close to addiction, as when people encounter an elevated experience, their brains release many chemicals.